UPPMAX/UPPMAX-documentation/docs/getting_started/linux_basics.md

   -rwxr-xr-x 1 marcusl marcusl 17198 Jul 16 14:12 files.tar.gz
 ```

-- Three sets of “rwx” permissions
+- Three sets of “rwx` permissions
   - rwx: r ead, w rite, ex ecute
   - User: the user account that owns the file (usually the one that created it)
   - Group: the group that owns the file (usually the *project group* in /proj/xyz or the user’s group elsewhere)
   - Others: everyone else on the system (literally a thousand strangers)

-- r – read
+- r - read
   - Files: Read the contents of the file
   - Directories: List the files in the directory

-- w – write
+- w - write
   - Files: Modify the file
   - Directories: Add, rename, or delete files in the directory

-- x – execute
+- x - execute
   - Files: Run the file as a program
-  - Directories: Traverse the directory (e.g. with “cd”)
+  - Directories: Traverse the directory (e.g. with “cd`)

 ## Changing permissions

 **chmod** — change file mode bits

-**If you own, i.e. created, the file or directory, you can modify the content**
+If you own, i.e. created, the file or directory, you can modify the content.

 !!! admonition "Common issues"